RG0102/FYP-Elderly-Connect/README.md

 1. 👥 User & Volunteer Registration/Login: Separate login flows for users and volunteers, with secure authentication.
 2. 📝 Profile Setup: Users and volunteers can set up their profiles with interests, location, and Gender preferences for better matching.
 3. 💬 Real-Time Chat with Firebase Firestore: Secure one-on-one and group chat features using Firebase for real-time messaging.
-4. 🔗 Chat Options: Includes individual chat functionalities.
-User can talk to volunteers.
+4. 🔗 Chat Options: Includes individual and group chat functionalities.
+Users can talk to volunteers.
 5. 📅 Volunteer Appointment Booking: Users can book appointments with volunteers for available services.
 6. 🔄 Appointment Management: Users can add, edit, or cancel appointments with volunteers through as simple and user-friendly interface.
 7. 🔊 Text-to-Speech Accessibility: Text-to-Speech feature enhances accessibility for users with visual or reading difficulties.